g2384/Life-In-The-UK/Facts.md

 The Middle Ages (or the medieval period) was a time of almost **constant war**.

-Poems which survive from the Middle Ages include **Chaucer’s Canterbury Tales** and a poem called **Sir Gawain and the Green Knight**, about one of the knights at the court of King Arthur.

 In the Middle Ages, the numbers attending Parliament increased and two separate parts, known as **Houses** were established.
 These were the House of the **Commons** and the House of the **Lords**.

 During the Middle Ages, **great landowners** and **bishops** sat in the House of **Lords**.